ELSady/Classification-Telcom-Churn-Modeling/README.md

 * As for how customers paying their annual subscription fee, the ones who more likey to prolong their subscription are those paying with either of this 3 methods, Mailed Check, Bank Transfer and Credit Card.
 On the other hand, customers who churn from subscription are dominated by the ones who pay their annual fee by using Electronic Check.

-### Frequency Distribution of Income per Contract
+### Frequency Distribution of Churn per Contract

+![alt text](https://github.com/ELSady/Classification-Telcom-Churn-Modeling/blob/main/index4.png)

 * Its clear in regards to subscription contract,  customers who are more likely to churn from subsciption are those who only agree upon month by month basis contract subscription.
 It is understood, usually for customers like them, they are doing trial month before deciding to use Telcom's services.

-![alt text](https://github.com/ELSady/Classification-Telcom-Churn-Modeling/blob/main/index4.png)
+*
 ### Data Preparation Before Modeling

 * Imbalanced target feature `Churn` checking.
 This is to ensure which scoring parameter is best used for dataset.
 * Train and Test splitting with a proportion of 75% Train and 20% Test.
 * Standardizing for numerical data using Robust scaler and Onehot encoder for categorical features.